minjkim95/minjkim95/README.md

-## Hello World 👋
+## Hello, World 👋

 # Hello, I'm Min
 ## Welcome to my GitHub!
-## My GitHub profile showcases my previous or current interest in data analytics of various fields: clinical trials, biostatistics, sabermetrics, and natural language processing, etc.
+## My GitHub profile showcases my interest in data analytics of various fields: clinical trials, biostatistics, sabermetrics, and natural language processing, etc.
 - 🔭 I’m currently working on baseball data analysis with Python's statcast dataset!
 - 🌱 I’m currently learning natural language processing in Python!
 - 👯 I’m looking to collaborate on any data analysis projects! :blush:
 - 💬 Ask me about ...
-- 📫 How to reach me:
+- 📫 How to reach me: :link: www.linkedin.com/in/min-kim-76a640155, :email:-me!:blush::minjkim95@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 <!--
 **minjkim95/minjkim95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.